-Interim Report, 10 May 2017
+Interim Report, 2 November 2017

-Market outlook and growth targets in 2017 (unchanged)
+Market outlook and growth targets in 2017

 The general uncertainty in the global economy is forecast to continue, and the estimated consumer demand varies in Marimekko's market areas.
 Retailers are exercising caution in their additional purchases and in selecting new suppliers, which is expected to impact Marimekko's wholesale sales also in 2017.

 Finland, Marimekko’s important domestic market, accounts for about half of the company’s net sales.
 There are signs of a more positive vibe for retailing, and the trend is forecast to be moderate.
 Nonrecurring promotional deliveries had a positive impact on the company's sales in 2016, but no similarly large deliveries are in sight for 2017.
-Marimekko's sales in Finland, excluding income from nonrecurring promotional deliveries, are expected to be roughly on a par with the previous year.
+Marimekko's sales in Finland, excluding income from nonrecurring promotional deliveries, are expected to be roughly on a par with 2016.

 The Asia-Pacific region, Marimekko's second-biggest market, plays a significant part in the company's internationalisation.
 Japan is clearly the most important country in this region to Marimekko; the other countries' combined share of the company's net sales is still relatively small, as operations in these markets are in fairly early stages.
 Japan already has a very comprehensive network of Marimekko stores, and new ones are being opened at a rate of a few stores per year.
 Sales are supported by enhancing the operations of stores and by optimising the product range.
 Sales in the Asia-Pacific region this year are forecast to be roughly on a par with the previous year.
-Most of the Marimekko stores and shop-in-shops to be opened in 2017 will be in the Asia-Pacific region, and the company sees growing demand for its products in this area especially in the longer term.
+About half of the Marimekko stores and shop-in-shops to be opened in 2017 will be in the Asia-Pacific region, and the company sees growing demand for its products in this area especially in the longer term.
 In Australia, prospects are expected to continue to be positive.

 The expenses of marketing operations in 2017 are forecast to be higher than in 2016 (EUR 4.4 million).
-The total investments are estimated at approximately EUR 2 million (2.7).
+The total investments are estimated at approximately EUR 1.5 million (2.7).

 Financial guidance for 2017 (updated on 27 October 2017)